mattermost/docs/source/install/self-managed-changelog.md

 #### Tutorial Updates
  - Added a tip to the **Getting Started** page for downloading Desktop Apps.
  - Updated tutorial icons and changed text content in tutorial tips.
- - Updated default treatment for ``Add channel`` button to current color & by team name.
+ - Updated the default treatment for the ``Add channel`` button to the current color and by team name.
  - Added a tutorial tip for new settings and status buttons.
  - Added a tip for the product switcher.
-Tip is skipped if not applicable.
+This tip is skipped if not applicable.

-#### Branding Changes
- - Added a new default brand theme "Denim".
- - The existing theme names and colors, including Mattermost, Organization, Mattermost Dark, and Windows Dark have been updated to the new Sapphire, Quartz, Indigo, & Onyx theme names and colours, respectively.
-Anyone using the existing themes will see slightly modified theme colors after their server or workspace is upgraded.
-The theme variables for the existing Mattermost, Organization, Mattermost Dark, and Windows Dark themes will still be accessible in [our documentation](https://docs.mattermost.com/messaging/customizing-theme-colors.html#custom-theme-examples), so a custom theme can be created with these theme variables if desired.
-Custom themes are unaffected by this change.
- - Updated email templates to the new branding.

-#### Packaging Changes
- - Updated in-product strings referencing E10 & E20 to new packaging.
- - SAML has been moved from the highest level tier (Enterprise - former E20) to mid-level (Professional) while Certificate-based authentication feature had no change.
- - E20, Professional, and Enterprise license SKUs are now supported for installing Enterprise plugins.

 ### Improvements

 #### User Interface (UI)
- - Changed H1-H3 heading font from Open Sans to Metropolis.
  - Added “Invite People” to the main "+" button below the hamburger menu.
  - The whole category bounds are now highlighted while holding a channel above a category name on the left-hand side.
  - Updated **Account Settings > Display > Timezone** to be more user friendly.
  - New theme agnostic file preview modal takes up the full screen.
 The file preview now has information about the user, channel, and the file, and moves away from text-based buttons to icon-based buttons.
  - Increased the limit of uploaded file attachments per post from 5 to 10.
- - Added desktop notifications for followed threads.
+ - Added desktop notifications for followed Threads.
  - Hungarian and English-Australian are now official languages.
  - Added a **Start Trial** call-to action to the **Main Menu**.
+ - Changed H1-H3 heading font from Open Sans to Metropolis.

 #### Performance
  - Improved typing performance when the emoji autocomplete is open.

 #### Integrations
  - Dropped support for left-hand side-specific bot icons.
- - Add a "rest field" to the app command parser.
+ - Add a "rest field" to the App command parser.
+ - Added support for React components in channel header tooltips registered by plugins.
+ - Exported ``ChannelInviteModal`` and ``ChannelMembersModal`` components for plugins.
+ - Removed a deprecated "Backend" field from the plugin manifest.
+ - Converted the "Executables" field in the plugin manifest to a map.

 #### Administration
  - Added ``playbooks`` and ``boards`` to restricted team URLs list.
  - Added the ability for Team Edition to edit role permissions.
- - Removed hard-coded override of ``TeamSettings.MaxNotificationsPerChannel`` on unlicensed servers (e.g. Team Edition).
+ - Removed a hard-coded override of ``TeamSettings.MaxNotificationsPerChannel`` on unlicensed servers (e.g. Team Edition).
- - Exported ``ChannelInviteModal`` and ``ChannelMembersModal`` components for plugins.
  - Migrated the extraction command to mmctl.
- - Removed a deprecated "Backend" field from the plugin manifest.
  - Removed the convert channel endpoint to use ``/channels/{channel_id}/privacy`` instead.
- - Converted the "Executables" field in the plugin manifest to a map.
  - Removed deprecated ``Posts.ParentId`` in favor of the semantically equivalent ``Posts.RootId``.
 Also removed ``CommandWebhook.ParentId`` and ``CompliancePost.ParentId`` for the same reason.
- - Added support for React components in channel header tooltips registered by plugins.
  - Removed the following deprecated CLI commands:
    - channel
    - command